mechmotum/mechmotum.github.io/content/pages/guide.rst

 - You can set up general mailing lists here: https://listserv.tudelft.nl/mailman/admin
 - You can check if an ethernet port is active at https://outlets.tudelft.nl
 - GNSS data can be accessed for various sensors on campus here: https://gnss1.tudelft.nl/dlab/
-- Access a remote windows computer on the TU Delft network: https://weblogin.tudelft.nl/Citrix/TUDAppsWeb/
 - View info about classroom facilities: https://esviewer.tudelft.nl/
+- You can use `Remmina <https://gitlab.com/Remmina/Remmina>`_ on Linux to run UMRA (adjusts permissions of shared drives) on a remote TU Delft Windows computer.